Choosing a String class at City Lit

 Weekly classes in term time:

-Chamber music 2: grade 4 to 6 standard, confident music readers, some ensemble experience
+Chamber music: intermediate: grade 3 to 5 standard, confident music readers, some ensemble experience

-Chamber music: advanced: confident grade 6 or above, good sight-reading skills and ensemble experience
+Chamber music: advanced: confident players at grade 6 level or above, with good sight-reading skills and ensemble experience

 Intensive / short courses:

-String Schools: for players of bowed strings at grade 3 and above, a chance to play in a large ensemble and improve your musicianship and sight-reading
+String Schools: for players of bowed strings at grade 3 and above, a chance to play in a large ensemble and improve your musicianship and sight-reading.
+Music is provided in advance.

 Musicianship and music theory

 Why not take a complementary course to enhance your understanding of musical skills and musical notation.
-Please see our Musicianship and music theory programme for further information.
+Please see our Music theory and Musicianship programme for further information.